-Launched in July with successful applicants announced last month, the Fund aims to make childcare more accessible, flexible and affordable, particularly for children and families most affected by low incomes.
+Launched in July with successful applicants announced last month (click to read), the Fund aims to make childcare more accessible, flexible and affordable, particularly for children and families most affected by low incomes.

 Today’s event will offer a policy and a practical taster about the Fund’s aims and give network members a chance to connect and form a deeper understanding of the value of their own contribution within the out of school sector as well as the anti-poverty agenda.